fa-andersen/Rockbuster/README.md

 # Rockbuster Sales and Customer Analysis

+## Visualizations & Data Dictionary
+[Rockbuster Data Dictionary](https://github.com/fa-andersen/Rockbuster/blob/main/3.10%20Rockbuster%20Data%20Dictionary.pdf)

+[Rockbuster visualizations on Tableau](https://public.tableau.com/shared/GWTKQYH3B?:display_count=n&:origin=viz_share_link)

+## Introduction
 In this project, I analyzed and reviewed Rockbuster sales and customers.
 Looking to uncover insights about movies, customer habits, and pricing strategies.

 ## Objective
 The objective of this project is to analyze and review Rockbuster sales and customers to suggest a business strategy for transitioning from in-person video rental stores to an online movie rental service.

-## Visualizations & Data Dictionary
-[Rockbuster Data Dictionary](https://github.com/fa-andersen/Rockbuster/blob/main/3.10%20Rockbuster%20Data%20Dictionary.pdf)

-[Rockbuster visualizations on Tableau](https://public.tableau.com/shared/GWTKQYH3B?:display_count=n&:origin=viz_share_link)

 ## Key Questions
 1. Which movies contributed the most/least to revenue gain?